-How to share photos with Family Sharing and iCloud
+Share your favorite pics with the whole family with iCloud Family Sharing

 Apple's iCloud service offers a fantastic feature for family groups called Family Sharing: It lets you share storage space, purchase accounts, Apple Music subscriptions, and more between multiple iCloud users — including managed accounts for younger children.

-Family Sharing also integrates with Apple's free iCloud Photo Sharing feature to provide your family with a secure shared album where you can share images and video.
+Family Sharing also integrates with Apple's free Shared Albums feature to provide your family with a secure shared album where you can share images and video.
 Each family member has their own separate iCloud Photo Library or Photo Stream library, but the Family album allows them a space to store communal photos, images, and video.

-Here's how to use iCloud Photo Sharing in tandem with Family Sharing to access the Family album on your iPhone, iPad, or Mac.
+Here's how to use iCloud Photo Sharing in tandem with Family Sharing to access the Family album on your best iPhone, iPad, or Mac.

-Note: Before proceeding, make sure you've turned on iCloud Photo Sharing — you won't be able to use the Family album if it's not enabled.
+Note: Before proceeding, make sure you've turned on iCloud Shared Albums — you won't be able to use the Family album if it's not enabled.
 You don't have to use iCloud Photo Library to turn on sharing if you prefer another syncing alternative.

-- How to view the Family album on your iPhone, iPad, or Mac

-- How to add new photos or video to the Family album on your iPhone, iPad, or Mac

 How to view the Family album on your iPhone, iPad, or Mac